 The Japanese IC Transit Card Model: Scale, Compatibility, Regionality

-Open Loop really only has one advantage: scale.
+Open Loop really only has one theoretical advantage: scale because it works everywhere, on paper.
+The reality is that not everybody has credit cards or good credit ratings and open loop support is not easy to pull off.
 Japanese IC Transit cards neatly sidestepped the Open scale advantage when they merged under a single interoperable compatible Transit IC SmartCard standard in 2013.
 Contactless prepaid SmartCard e-money use took off from there.

 JR East does a good job of creating loyalty point programs for JR East area merchants tying them into the Suica e-money network.
 Other Japanese transit companies do the same for their regional Transit IC cards.
 When Hong Kong officials complain that the city is missing the contactless payments QR code gold rush in mainland China because of the success of Octopus, that only proves how deep the Japanese/Hong Kong IC transit card model has penetrated beyond transit into payments and the general fabric of daily life.